|

 do I get home?"

-form in the dream.
-He KNEW now that it WAS just a dream and outside of
+kind of corporeal form in the dream.
+He KNEW now that it WAS just a dream

-it everything he believed in, everything he cared for WAS still there.
+and outside of it everything he believed in, everything he cared for WAS

-And the terrible, overwhelming shock that came with thinking it was real
+still there.
+And the terrible, overwhelming shock that came with thinking

-dissipated, but a new fear replaced it.
-The fear that he would not be
+it was real dissipated, but a new fear replaced it.
+The fear that he would

-his body growing old, cared for by his friends, perhaps.
-They would never
+his body growing old, cared for by his friends who would never desert

 He tried.
 He tried to imagine the universe, the billions upon billions